anilranathunga/temper/readme.md

 Web application developed with php.

-## Requirements to run the application locally
+## Requirements to run the application

 ```
 php 8.0